benedikt-schesch/AST-Merging-Evaluation/README.md

 ### Load the stored cache

 To decompress the cache run `make decompress-cache`.
-This is done automatically in `run_full.sh` if `cache/` does not exist.
+This is done automatically in `run_combined.sh` if `cache/` does not exist.

 ### Store the cache